-Planet Earth reaches its most distant point from the sun for 2013 on July 5, at 10 a.m.
-Central Daylight Time in the U.S. (15 hours Universal Time).
+Planet Earth reaches its most distant point from the sun for 2014 on July 3, at 7 p.m.
+Central Daylight Time in the U.S. By Universal Time, Earth is farthest from the sun on July 4, at 0 hours (midnight) UT).

-Astronomers call this farthest point aphelion, and, at aphelion we’re about three million miles farther from the sun than we will be six months from now.
-That’s in contrast to our average distance from the sun of about 93 million miles.
-Looking for Earth’s exact distance from the sun today?
-It’s at 94,508,959 miles.
-Last year, on July 4, 2012, the Earth at aphelion was a tiny bit closer, at 94,505,851 miles.
+Astronomers call our farthest point from the sun Earth’s aphelion.
+Today, we’re about three million miles (five million kilometers) farther from the sun than we will be six months from now.
+That’s in contrast to our average distance from the sun of about 93 million miles (150 million km).
+Looking for Earth’s exact distance from the sun at aphelion?
+It’s 94,506,462 miles (152,093,481 km).
+Last year, on July 5, 2013, the Earth at aphelion was a tiny bit farther away, at 94,508,959 miles (152,097,427 km).

 We’re always farthest from the sun in early July during a Northern Hemisphere summer – and closest in January during a Northern Hemisphere winter – and that’s a good illustration of the fact that it’s not the Earth’s distance from the sun that creates the seasons on our world.
 Instead, the seasons result from Earth’s tilt on its axis.
 Right now, it’s summer in the Northern Hemisphere because the northern part of Earth is tilted most toward the sun.